j4zib/EMS/README.md

 >Innovaccer Summergeeks 2020 SDE-Intern Assignment.

 ## Tech Stack
-- HTML
-- CSS
+- Flask - Backend
+- Jinja - Templating Engine
-- Javascript
+- HTML, CSS, Javascript - Front End
-- Python
-- SQL
-- Flask
-- MySQL
+- MySQL - Database

 ## General Approach
 - If the Host is logged-in, then the home page will show the log of all the active visitors and the past visitors.